Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 17:00 – 19:30

-Areas will be switched on in sections, on rotation after Load-shedding.
+Areas will be switched on in sections, on rotation after Load shedding

 Eskom has indicated that unless George can reduce the spikes, they will increase our notifiable demand to the highest actual usage level which will in turn increase the purchase cost to the municipality.
-Consumers are requested to use electricity very sparingly when power returns after load-shedding (especially a 4-hour slot).
+Consumers are requested to use electricity very sparingly when power returns after load shedding (especially a 4-hour slot).
+The municipality will now in rotation, switch the power on in sections.
+This means if for example the load shedding slot is scheduled from 20h00 – 22h30, there is a chance that your area may only come on at 22h45 or 23h00.

-Please do not switch high-usage equipment on immediately after Load-shedding.
+Please do not switch high-usage equipment on immediately after Load shedding

 Consumers are therefore urged to turn off high-usage equipment and where possible to not switch on appliances such as stoves and kettles for at least 30 minutes after load shedding.
 This will reduce the risk of overload tripping on the network and reduce our current high MVA spikes.